KyleCRat/RPGBossBar/README.md

 # RPG Boss Bar

-A RPG inspired boss health bar addon for World of Warcraft with a dragonriding-inspired visual style.
+A RPG inspired boss health bar addon for World of Warcraft.

 ## Features

 - Displays up to 5 boss health bars with current health, and boss name
 - Shows boss percentage (xx.x%) if only 1 or 2 bars are showing
 - Movable and lockable position (saved per character)
 - Auto-shows during boss encounters, hides otherwise